-The City of Fort Collins has developed accessibility technical standards with the intent of providing enterprise standard configurations for technologies which provide service to those with disabilities, in accordance with the technical standards provided by:
+The City of Fort Collins has contracted with Nelnet Diversified Services to develop accessibility technical standards with the intent of providing enterprise standard configurations for technologies which provide service to those with disabilities, in accordance with the technical standards provided by:

-- World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1 Level AA or higher - Section 508 of the U.S. Rehabilitation Act of 1973 Chapters 3,4,6; - OIT Adopted Rules Establishing Technology Accessibility Standards, 8 CCR 1501-11; and following C.R.S. § 24-85-101 et. seq.
+World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1 Level AA or higher

+- Section 508 of the U.S. Rehabilitation Act of 1973 Chapters 3,4,6; - OIT Adopted Rules Establishing Technology Accessibility Standards, 8 CCR 1501-11; - and following C.R.S. § 24-85-101 et. seq.